- Technical Guide

 -

-Frame Specifications: The door is only as good as its frame.
-Ensure compatible materials, dimensions, and fixing methods.
+Frame Specifications: Ensure compatible materials, dimensions, and fixing methods.

 -